Everybit-legacy/everybit.js/whitepaper/README.md

 Passwords require a trusted third party, someone who receives your password over the network and then allows you to perform actions based on its validity.
 This third party vouches that the messages you send are authentic.

 In a decentralized, distributed system there is no central trusted third party, so we need a new method of verifying authenticity.
-Rather than having to send your identifying information over the network before being allowed to communicate with others, you sign your own messages with an unforgeable signature, right in the browser.
+Rather than having to send identifying information over the network before being allowed to communicate with others, users sign their own messages with an unforgeable signature, right in the browser.

-There are many benefits to this approach: no third party can read (and possibly leak) your private data, a reader of a message can tell if it has been altered, messages gain an aspect of non-repudiation, and many others — innovative ways to use public key systems to perform otherwise impossible tasks are being conceived of almost every day.
+There are many benefits to this approach: no third party can read (and possibly leak) a users private data, a reader of a message can tell if it has been altered, and messages gain an aspect of non-repudiation.
+Innovative ways to use public key systems to perform otherwise impossible tasks are being conceived of almost every day.

 All public key systems have to strike a balance between keeping keys secure, and allowing them to be used.
-The EveryBit.js approach of splitting authority among three different keys provides more flexibility in achieving both availability and confidentiality, but at the cost of added complexity.
-Developers can use EB to manage keys on behalf of users, but there are still limitations on how much these trade-offs can be mitigated.
+The EveryBit.js approach of splitting authority among three different keys provides flexibility for achieving both availability and confidentiality, but at the cost of added complexity.
+Developers can use EB to manage keys on behalf of users, but there are still limitations to how much these trade-offs can be mitigated.

 Right now there is a large effort to solve the problems of key management, and EB is poised to take advantage of any promising innovations in this space <sup>[8](#footnotes)</sup>.